sradics/digital-garden/_notes/Building a Second Brain - Insights.md

 - digital_garden
 ---
 # Building a Second Brain
+> [!tip] Definition for 2nd brain
+> A repeatable, reliable system for generating ideas, gathering and organizing them, and putting them to use in concrete form
+>

 ## What is a 2nd Brain
 + ==personal knowledge management helps us harness the full potential of what we know==